sankar-boro/axia-network-v2-coreth/README.md

 ## Block Format

-To support these changes, there have been a number of changes to the C-Chain block format compared to what exists on Ethereum.
+To support these changes, there have been a number of changes to the AXC-Chain block format compared to what exists on Ethereum.

 ### Block Body